 Accident Resource Center of Michigan

-Michigan boating accidents involve motorboats, including cabin motorboats, personal watercraft, as well as non-motorized craft, such as canoes and kayaks.
-The most common types of Michigan boating accidents involve a collision with other vessels or with a fixed object, falling overboard, capsizing and water skiing accidents.
-Boating accidents occur because of inattention, carelessness or inexperience of the boating operator, excessive speed, mechanical failures, improper behavior by passengers or skiers and operating watercraft in hazardous waters.
-Alcohol use is a contributing factor to many Michigan boating accidents.
+Boating accidents involve motorboats, including cabin motorboats, personal watercraft, as well as non-motorized craft, such as canoes and kayaks.
+The most common types of boating accidents involve a collision with other vessels or with a fixed object, falling overboard, capsizing and water skiing accidents.
+The top five primary contributing factors in accidents are operator inattention, improper lookout, operator inexperience, machinery failure, and navigation rules.
+Alcohol use remains the leading known contributing factor in fatal boating accidents, accounting for 20% of deaths in 2024.
+Where instruction was known, 69% of deaths occurred on boats where the operator did not receive boating safety instruction.
 Boating operators have a legal obligation to operate their watercraft in a safe and responsible manner.

 Here are a few tips for safe boating: